JWLeamy/note-taker/README.md

 Steps
 1. Copy the atttached code to your perfered text editor and navigate to it's repository
 2. Install the dependencies within the packaged json ('npm i' in command line)
-3. After loggin into Heroku on your local device, run 'heroku create'
+3. After loggin into Heroku on your local device, run 'heroku create --insert_app_name--'
 4. Once your heroku app is created, run 'git push heroku main' to push the existing code into your newly created application.
-5. Use you application!
+5. Start taking notes!

 ## User Story